2587 words

 DIGEST: ${{ steps.build.outputs.digest }}

 Incident postmortem.
 Earlier during Phase 2 I shipped the workflow above with push-to-registry: true.
 The signing step succeeded.
 The attestation push failed.
 Docker Hub’s OCI referrers API silently rejected the credential handoff from the workflow.
-I lost the signatures, re-ran the entire publish job, and the version jumped by one patch.
+I re-ran the publish job with push-to-registry: false and shipped the fix as a hotfix.
 The fix is to keep attestations in GitHub Attestations (where they are retrievable by anyone with the digest) and skip the registry push until Docker Hub stabilizes its referrers behavior.
 Root cause: the referrers API expects a specific OCI 1.1 header format that the actions/attest-build-provenance v3 action does not negotiate cleanly against Docker Hub’s current implementation.
 GHCR works.
 Docker Hub does not.
-I lost four hours to this.

 GitHub Attestations page showing thirteen SLSA provenance records from publish.yml